2019 Townsville flood

+Overview

 The 2019 Townsville flood was caused by a slow-moving tropical low, situated east of Mt Isa, embedded in a stalled, but vigorously active, monsoon trough.
 Northerly, moisture-rich monsoonal air driven by the tropical low was encountered by coastal south-easterly winds, creating a convergence zone of unstable weather.
 The net result of the two opposing air masses was then driven westwards over the mainland.
 The system persisted for approximately one week with little deviation or movement, producing consistent medium to heavy rainfall over the affected areas, with isolated very heavy showers and locally damaging winds.
 Major to historic flooding occurred across the Townsville region as a result.

 Two fatalities were reported after bodies were found in floodwaters and a third person reported missing was never found.
-Two additional deaths were reported on February 12 and February 26 due to melioidosis, with at least 10 more hospitalised with the bacterial infection.
+Two additional deaths were reported on February 12 and February 26 due to melioidosis, with at least ten more people hospitalised with the bacterial infection.
 The weather system went on to produce major flooding in northern Central Queensland, most of which was severely drought-stricken.
 In addition to damaged infrastructure such as train lines, as many as 500,000 cattle were estimated to have perished in the ensuing floodwaters.

 Some Townsville suburbs, particularly Rosslea, Hermit Park, and Idalia, experienced major inundation, with pockets of intense rainfall causing dangerous flash flooding in the northern suburb of Bluewater.
 Record heights at the Ross River Dam forced emergency planners to fully open the dam's spillway, releasing additional water into the Ross River, further compounding the existing flooding downstream.
 Severe erosion was observed on the banks of the Ross River, causing structural damage to pathways and boardwalks.
 The rushing of water caused supporting rocks and concrete under one particular section of pathway to be eroded away, creating a dangerous hazard for pedestrians.
 Record spillway heights at Aplins Weir caused damage to a pedestrian bridge.

-Multiple agencies assisted with rescue and recovery, including State Emergency Service (SES) Queensland Government, Townsville City Council, Queensland Rural Fire Service, Australian Defence Force and Team Rubicon Australia (Now known as Disaster Relief Australia).
+Multiple agencies assisted with rescue and recovery, including the State Emergency Service (SES), Queensland Government, Townsville City Council, Queensland Rural Fire Service, Australian Defence Force and Team Rubicon Australia (now known as Disaster Relief Australia).
 Notably, many locals volunteered to assist emergency services, evacuating trapped residents by boat from their flooded homes.
 The large number of volunteers, boats, and resulting queue of helpers were later dubbed the "tinny army" by local media.

 The floods were one of Queensland's worst natural disasters, and had heavily impacted the region.
 Townsville has a long history of battles against the extremes of heavy flooding and long droughts.

 Approximately 3300 homes were damaged by floodwaters, and about 1500 homes rendered uninhabitable.
-As many as 30,000 insurance claims were filed in the aftermath of the event, with damages estimated to be $1.243 billion AUD based on insurance losses.
+As many as 30,000 insurance claims were filed in the aftermath of the event, with damages estimated to be based on insurance losses.